TrentonZero/trentonzero.github.io/_posts/2014-12-10-dinner-with-andre.md

 This movie isn't like that.
 (Fair statement, few good movies are.)
 They thought through André and Wallace.
 I said there is no twist.
 I lied, there is one, right at the end.
 I won't spoil it, though it is beautifully done, and if you are really observant, you will see it coming.
 Or more likely (and like me)  you will appreciate all the clues you get during the movie that it is coming during your second viewing.

 I digress.
 They thought through the two main characters.
 Wallace is blind to some pretty important stuff going on in his life, but the audience gets a hint if they read between the lines of his introduction at movie start.
 And André.
-Well, I am not certain about this, but André says a few things that cue us into thinking that, perhaps, some of his kookiness is a performance for Wallace's benefit.
+Well, I am not certain about this, but on viewing two, I picked up on a few things that led me to believe that at least some of André's kookier ideas are exaggerated.
+Even if I'm wrong, the characters stand up to scrutiny.
+I don't feel like I am reading past the characters and into the writers.